sascha-andres/people2md/README.md

 * address.tmpl - used to print out addresses
 * person.tmpl - used to print out data of the person

+To print out the call history and SMS you can provide SMS and calls using a backup file from SMS Backup and Restore (Pro).
+This is an Android only app.
+Due to a lack of iPhone and knowledge of it's ecosystem there is no support for it.
+Feel free to contribute.

 ## Upcoming feature

 - [ ] allow dumping of properties